-Even with the best preventative measures, rattlesnakes can seemingly come out of nowhere.
+Even with the best preventative measures, rattlesnakes can seemingly come out of nowhere across the United States.
 There also isn’t always a way to avoid a bite.
 Consider the fact that rattlers are able to extend one-third of their body length when striking.
 The strike takes a fraction of a second.
 So, even if you try to slowly get away from them, it might not be possible.

 Once bitten, it won’t take long for the venom to start coursing through your veins.
 You’ll start feeling the effects in minutes.
 The wound site will become painful, red and swollen, eventually turning blue and traveling up your body.
-You may also sweat and start to feel dizzy.
+You may also sweat and start to feel dizzy or have nausea.
 The results can lead to loss of a limb, or worse, loss of life.

-That all sounds terrifying, but rattlesnake bites are rarely fatal when you know what to do.
-Here are several tips to keep in mind in case you find yourself on the receiving end of an unwanted strike.
+That all sounds terrifying, but bites from venomous snakes are rarely fatal when you know what to do.
+Here are several tips to keep in mind in case you find yourself on the receiving end of an venomous bite.

 Call for help

 Time is of the essence when you’ve been bitten.
 The first thing you should do is call for medical help.
+Stay calm.
+Breathe through the pain.
 It’s important that you stay as immobile as possible until help arrives.
 A snake may strike twice, so get at least 20 feet away from it.

 If you’re in a remote place or have no phone, you should get to the hospital as quickly as possible.
 The flesh around the wound starts to die about six hours after infection.